 About Lavender Quilting Farm

 Lavender Quilting Farm is an online store.
 Whilst I do meet clients for quilting services, the website is the only way that you can buy from Lavender Quilting Farm.
 Of course, you can contact me for assistance as well.
+If you are interested in purchasing custom-printed quilt tops, from outside of South Africa, please contact us as we can make arrangements, but you won’t be able to make payment via the website as we don’t ship internationally via the site.

-I founded Lavender Quilting Farm in 2017.
+Lavender Quilting Farm was founded in 2017.

 Using the website